 8. Check out a Museum

-NYC is the place for this activity.
+NYC is the best place in the world for this activity.
 With a huge selection of museums, it is up to you which one you are feeling.
 Strolling through dozens or hundreds of art and historical sculptures is a great way to relax and enjoy yourself.
 It’s also a great way to learn about new artists or historical facts that you didn’t know before.
 Fun fact, many current NYC museums were originally mansions owned by wealthy individuals such as Andrew Carnegie.

 9. Splurge on a Gift for Yourself